mchoblet/paleoda/readme.md

 The first publicly available PaleoDA was the code for the Last Millenium Reanalysis (LMR), other packages, also mine have mainly followed their structure (lmr-lite-wrapper).
 Some comments:

 Last Millenium Reanalysis (Python): https://github.com/modons/LMR
-    - I tried to install it once, but some package dependencies are really hard because it relies on old numpy and panda packages.
-Other disadvantages are that the code is outdated, it is really nested and defines it own classes.
-Nowadays a lot of the things done by hand there can be hugely simplified using xArray.
-Furthermore the code is a difficult to understand, making changes is not straight forward.
-It is based on a serial kalman filter, which is slower than other ensemble kalman filters for typical PaleoDA dimensions (There is actually an optimized Kalman Filter hidden in the code, it resembles the ETKF)
+    - I tried to install it once, but some package dependencies are tedious to install because they relies on old numpy and panda packages.
+I would say that the code is a bit outdated, it is really nested and defines it own classes.
+Nowadays a lot of the things done by hand there can be hugely simplified using xArray (which didn't exist yet when LMR was developed).
+The code is a bit difficult to understand, making changes is not straight forward.
+It is based on a serial kalman filter, which is slower than other ensemble kalman filters for typical PaleoDA dimensions (There is actually an optimized Kalman Filter hidden in the code which resembles the ETKF)

 - Derivates of the the LMR-Code:
     - LMR Online https://github.com/frodre/LMROnline, based on the original LMR, adapted for "online" DA with a linear inverse model